walkenho/walkenho.github.io/_posts/2019-01-14-interpolating-time-series-p1-pandas.md

 ## Preparing the Data and Initial Visualization

 First we generate a pandas data frame df0 with some test data.
-We create a data set containing two houses and use a $sin$ and a $cos$ function to generate some read data for a set of dates.
+We create a data set containing two houses and use a
+$$sin$$ and a $$cos$$ function to generate some read data for a set of dates.
 To generate the missing values, we randomly drop half of the entries.

 ```python
 data = {'datetime': pd.date_range(start='1/15/2018', end='02/14/2018', freq='D')\